Raspberry PI IoT Network Monitor

 Insert version number and download via

 Modify ./network-traffic-metrics/prometheus/prometheus.yml ... add localhost targets.
-Now looks like this ...
+It now looks like this ...

 global: